XuYifan98/CWTVLAD/README.md

 # CWTVLAD for Visual Place Recognition

 ## Introduction
 `CWTVLAD` is a PyTorch implementation for our TMM paper "CWTVLAD: Multi-Scale Clustering-based ...".
+It is an open-source codebase for visual place recognition.

 ## Installation
 We test this repo with Python 3.8, PyTorch 1.9.0, and CUDA 11.1.
 However, it should be runnable with recent PyTorch versions (Pytorch >= 1.1.0).